betsy-paul/codepath_WebDev_Prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - *Sea Monster Website*

 Submitted by: **Betsy-Jane Paul-Odionhin**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **X** hours spent in total challenge 1 = 1 challenege 2 = 2
+Time spent: **20.25** hours spent in total challenge 1 = 1
+challenege 2 = 2
 challenge 3 = 6
 challenge 4 = 4
 challenge 5 = 0.5
 challenge 6 = 2.25
-challenge 7 = 30 mins for challenge, 4 hours for search bar
+challenge 7 = 30 mins for challenge, 4 hours for search bar functionality

 ## Required Features